 - On June 8, 2017, New York City's pension funds divested $48 million from private prison companies, including GEO.

-- March 2017—a class-action lawsuit is filed against GEO for forced labor in its immigration detention center.
+- In March 2017, a class-action lawsuit is filed against GEO for forced labor in its immigration detention center.
 The class-action lawsuit, originally filed in 2014, marks the first time a class-action suit against a private prison in the United States has moved foward.

 - On July 22, 2016, the Berkeley City Council passed a resolution to divest from "major human rights violators," including GEO.

-- February 25, 2016—UC Davis ASUCD passed prison divestment resolution that urges “both the Board of Regents of the University of California (UC Regents) and the ASUCD to undertake practices of corporate social responsibility by divesting in corporations which are directly and indirectly involved in the private prison industry,” including CoreCivic, Inc., Geo Group, and Wells Fargo.
+- On February 25, 2016, University of California Davis ASUCD passed prison divestment resolution that urges “both the Board of Regents of the University of California (UC Regents) and the ASUCD to undertake practices of corporate social responsibility by divesting in corporations which are directly and indirectly involved in the private prison industry,” including CoreCivic, Inc., Geo Group, and Wells Fargo.

-- On February 22, 2016, the city of Portland’s Social Responsible Investments Committee unanimously voted to recommend to the city to divest from Wells Fargo & Company for its ties to private-prison companies, such as Geo Group.
+- On February 22, 2016, Portland’s Social Responsible Investments Committee unanimously voted to recommend to the city to divest from Wells Fargo & Company for its ties to private-prison companies, such as Geo Group.

 - In July 2014, Columbia University divested its shares in GEO Group after a student-led campaign.
 The decision also prohibits any future investment in the prison industry.